 The Faculty has adapted the existing AoME standards and rewritten them with the surgical trainer in mind.
-Rather than a simple and superficial rewrite, an in depth process of analysis and adaptation has been carried out and resulted in the “Standards for Surgical Trainers”.
+Rather than a simple and superficial rewrite, an in depth process of analysis and adaptation has been carried out.

 Retention of the original domain headings has ensured that this process will satisfy the GMC trainer approval process.
 This adaptation process has also taken care to accurately depict what an effective surgical trainer actually does in their day to day training job.
 Detailed and multiple sources of evidence have been compiled that can be used to demonstrate that a trainer meets the GMC trainer approval standard.
 Throughout all this process an emphasis was kept on being practical and not turning into an onerous burden of paperwork for the trainer.